 Place one tobacco seed in each block and flush with 250 mL of fertilizer solution, ensuring that the seed is not washed away.

-Cultivate the plants for 7 weeks in a greenhouse or phytotron, and then harvest intact, undamaged single leaves.
+Cultivate the plants for 7 weeks in a greenhouse or phytotron, and then harvest intact, undamaged single leaves or use intact plants.
 (TEXT: 70% RH; 16 h photoperiod (180 µmol s-1 m-2; λ = 400-700 nm)); 25/22 °C light/dark)

-To begin leaf thickness determination, prepare and autoclave a 2% agarose solution in phosphate-buffered saline.
+To begin leaf thickness determination, prepare and autoclave 50 mL of a 2% [m/v] agarose solution in phosphate-buffered saline.

-Authors: About how much solution should be prepared?

 Allow the solution to cool to 40 °C, and then add the solution to a Petri dish containing a single leaf sample.
 Cool the sample at 4 °C for 30 minutes to solidify the agarose and embed the leaf.